aruttle/assignment-module-3/README.md

     Swiper:
     https://swiperjs.com/

 ### Logo
-    The logo was created in PowerPoint.
+    The logo was created in PowerPoint from own image.

 ## SEO Features
     I used meta-keywords and sitemap.xml